-and containsPrefix
+matches, contains and containsPrefix

-, the examples are based on the following attribute value: “Behind every cloud is another cloud”
+The examples are based on the following attribute value: “Behind every cloud is another cloud”.

 contains